-In addition to Florida and Alabama, we may in the future seek authorization to transact business in other states as well.
+HCPCI is approved as an admitted carrier in Florida and as a non-admitted carrier in Maryland, New Jersey, South Carolina and Virginia.
+In addition, our Alabama subsidiary is approved as an admitted carrier to write insurance products in Alabama.
+We may in the future seek authorization to transact business in other states as well.
 We will therefore become subject to the laws and regulatory requirements of those states.
 These regulations may vary from state to state, and states occasionally may have conflicting regulations.
 Currently, the federal government's role in regulating or dictating the policies of insurance companies is limited.
 However, Congress, from time to time, considers proposals that would increase the role of the federal government in insurance regulation, either in addition to or in lieu of state regulation.
 The impact of any future federal insurance regulation on our insurance operations is unclear and may adversely impact our business or competitive position.